-Prior to entering alcohol or drug rehab or detox, the lives of many patients likely revolved around substance use.
-During the early stages of addiction recovery, many are left with a sense of emptiness and even boredom.
+Before entering alcohol or drug rehab or detox, the lives of many patients likely revolved around substance use.
+Many are left with a sense of emptiness and even boredom during the early stages of addiction recovery.
 Adjusting to a sober life can be difficult without any healthy, fun activities to fill the days.

 Here are a few ways recreational therapy activities for substance abuse can help you achieve long-term success: